 Corona’s Plaza is a comprehensive research and design project at Corona Plaza, Queens.
 The project team will work using critical participatory processes and engagement with the local community to study and propose a series of policy, community and physical designs.
 The process of involving diverse community members — including immigrant communities that are frequently uninvolved in the planning and development process — seeks to have community members determine the long-term development of the site, and to exert ownership over public space to ensure its long-term functionality and importance within Corona.

-The Corona’s Plaza project will include these actions:
+The Corona’s Plaza project will included these actions:

 Diagramming and Mapping of policy and design issues that prevent Corona Plaza from being used to its fullest potential by local community groups.
 This will be done along side local residents and groups working in issues facing the community in Corona.
 (Action 1)

 SHARED PLAZA GAME